 Twice The Celebration: Carl F. Bucherer Release The Manero Flyback Anniversary Edition

 Need For Speed: Presenting Louis Moinet’s Time To Race Chronographs

 Mapping A Father's Wish: Jacob & Co 'The World Is Yours' Dual Time Zone

-One of their most iconic watch collections, the TAG Heuer’s Link was revamped in 2011.
-It was originally introduced in the 1980s and has been a big part of the brand's ethos since then.
-The core of the Link collection is connected to its bracelet that offers a unique feel and look.
+One of their most iconic watch collections, the TAG Heuer Link collection was revamped in 2011.
+It was originally introduced in the 1980s and has been a big part of the brand's arsenal since then.
+The core of the Link collection is connected to its bracelet which offers a unique feel and look.

 The bracelet tends to be the standout factor for this collection with Tag Heuer having restructured the aesthetic substantially.
 The links in the bracelet tend to be flatter and angular with the space between the parts reduced compared to the older models.
 The bracelet was designed to have no exposed pins on either side illustrating some very ingenious engineering.
 The bezels stand out being polished, containing Roman or Arabic numerals.
 Instead of being round, the bezel ring tilts down giving it an interesting cushion shape.